mrcodesuit/ProductCard-1/README.md

 # ProductCard-1
-Code to the YouTube-Video "Product Card HTML CSS UI Design #1"
+Code to the YouTube-Video "Product Card HTML CSS UI Design #1" from the channel "codesuit"